 What we liked

-- Comfort feels consistent across seats, not just in the “best spot.”
+- Comfort feels consistent across the whole sectional.

-- It’s the most natural setup if you want more than one recliner seat.
+- It is the most logical setup if you want more than one recliner seat.

 Who it is best for

-- Large living rooms and households that routinely use every seat.
+- Large living rooms and households that regularly use every seat.

 - People who host, watch movies, or want a true group lounge setup.

-- Anyone who wants modular seating plus hidden recline functionality.
+- Buyers who want modular seating plus hidden recline functionality.

 Where it falls short

-- It’s the biggest investment in the lineup, especially with add-ons.
+- It is the biggest investment in the tested lineup.

 Compare Performance Scores of These Sofas